SkoolNotes/Taproot/2020BIO101/KBhBIO101DNAReplication.md

 The unwinded DNA is primed to help DNA polymerase’s replication process. **Primcase** is attached to the replication bubble to synthesize an RNA-based primer that would help the DNA polymerease perform the replication process.

 ### DNA "flexing" (what's the actual word?)

-Unwinded DNA is broken and rejoined
-The unwinded DNA is broken and rejoined in order to reduce strain caused by unzipping.
-Topoisomerase is responsible for relieving unwinding-induced strain.
+The primed DNA is broken and rejoined in order to reduce strain caused by unzipping.
+Topoisomerase is responsible for relieving unwinding-induced.

 * Open the DNA at an arbuiturary point using the Helicase
 	* Uses two helicase => one open rightward, and one leftward.
 The movement of the helicase opening the DNA is called the "fork movement"